mnosinov/werty-cli-pydev-tools/README.md

 ## qutebrowser
 - minimalistic web browser with vi keymap support.
 - https://github.com/tinted-theming/base16-qutebrowser - there are some nice color schemas for the browser.
+- in folder "qutebrowser" you can find my customized color scheme - just copy it to ~/.config/qutebrowser directory

 ## Too long.
 Didn't read.
 Almost all this setup can be installed by installation scripts in `setup` folder.